lrasata/infra-trip-planner-webapp/README.md

-# Infra-trip-design-app | Terraform project
+# Deploy a Containerized Web App to AWS Fargate with Terraform

 > Project status 🚧 In construction